beshenkaD/KeySmasher/README.md

 KeySmasher saves your hands and your keyboard and increases your DPS!
 For free!

 # Installation and setup
-For now only systems with Linux with X11 are supported.
+For now only linux systems with X11 are supported.

 ## Dependencies:
 * `python 3`